-Ø QUARTERLY REP 1934 PORT PURSUANT TO O SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE E ACT OF For the qu arterly period ended September 30 0, 2022 TRANSITION REI PORT PURSUANT TO or O SECTION 13 OR 15(d) OI F THE SECURITIES EXCHANGE E ACT OF 1901 ansition period from to Commission File No. 001-34628 uinStreet, Inc. e of Registrant as Specified in Its O (2/11001) (State or C Delaware Other Jurisdiction of iion or Organization) 77-0512121 (I.R.S.
-Employer Identification No.) Foster er Lane, 6th Floor City, California rincipal executive offices) 94404 (Zip Code) Registrant 650-578-7700 s's telephone number, including are ra code Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Common Stock, par value \$0.
-001 per share Trading Symbol QNST Name of Each Exchange on Which Reg The Nasdaq Stock Market LI (Nasdaq Global Select Marke LC 13 or 15(d) of the Securities Exchange Act of 19 2) has been subject to such filing requirements f S-T (§ - • • • ile required to be submitted pursuant to Rule 405 was required to submit such files).
-Yes 🗵 No - - - n-accelerated filer, smaller reporting company, o ompany," and "emerging growth company" in Rul Large accelerated filer Accelerated filer Non-a accelerated filer Smaller reporting company Emerg ging growth company financ If an emerging growth compa ial accounting standards provid tended transition period for complying with any I new or revised Indicate by check mark wheth er the registrant is a shell comp pany (as defined in Rule 12b-2 of the Exc change Act).
-Yes \square No \square Number of shares of common stock outstanding as of October er 28, 2022: 53,640,348
+$\checkmark$ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or to

+For the quarterly period ended March 31, 2023

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from Commission File No. 001-34628

+QuinStreet, Inc.

+(Exact Name of Registrant as Specified in Its Charter)

+Delaware (State or Other Jurisdiction of Incorporation or Organization)

+950 Tower Lane, 6th Floor Foster City, California (Address of principal executive offices)

+77-0512121 (I.R.S.
+Employer Identification No.)

+94404 (Zip Code)

+Registrant's telephone number, including area code

+Securities registered pursuant to Section 12(b) of the Act:

+Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Common Stock, par value \$0.001 per share QNST The Nasdaq Stock Market LLC (Nasdaq Global Select Market)

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🔽 No 🗆

+Indicate by check mark whether the registrant has submitted electronically, every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer • 🗆 Non-accelerated filer Smaller reporting company • 🗆 Emerging growth company •

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+Number of shares of common stock outstanding as of April 28, 2023: 54,117,722